Andrew-157/c-http-server/testing/testcases.md

-# Cases for the server to handle
+# Corner Cases for the server to handle

 ## Table of Contents
 - [Testing Framework](#testing-framework)